Get the Flash Player to see this play.

-- Cross the tracks only at designated pedestrian crossings and only when it is safe to do so.
+- Cross the tracks only at a designated pedestrian crosswalk and only when it is safe to do so

 Save time, money and stress with METRO STAR Vanpool.

-STAR is perfect for commuters who live or work in areas where bus service is not convenient.
+Sharing a METRO STAR vanpool is perfect for commuters who live or work in areas where bus service is not convenient.
 METRO STAR serves Harris County and the surrounding seven counties.
-Sharing a METRO STAR saves time, money and stress.
 Vanpools reduce the number of vehicles on our roadways to alleviate congestion and reduce harmful emissions.

-- Save time with use of HOV lanes, located on Houston's major freeways.
+- Save time by using the HOV lanes located along Houston's major freeways

 METRO offers discounted fares to elementary, middle and high school students, persons with disabilities, senior citizens and Medicare card holders.
 These fares are valid on all METRO services.
 METRO-issued identification is required.
 Learn more >>

-All METRO buses and trains are 100 percent accessible for people with disabilities and feature lifts, ramps and enlarged destination signs.
+METRO buses and trains are 100 percent accessible for people with disabilities plus, our buses feature lifts, ramps and enlarged destination signs.
 For those who cannot use our accessible buses or trains, METRO offers METROLift, a curb-to-curb, shared-ride service using vans and sedans.
-METROLift eligibility requires physician approval and an in-person evaluation at METRO.
+METROLift eligibility requires physician approval and an in-person evaluation by METRO.
 For more information, call 713-225-0119 or click here.

-Free transfers are only available with a METRO Q® Fare Card and are valid in one direction for three hours.
+Free transfers are only available with a METRO fare card, and are only valid in one direction for three hours.